bwalsh62/udacity-ml-engr-capstone/proposal/capstone_proposal.md

 #### Data Exploration

 To start the project, I'll want to explore the data.
-Importing the source file into `pandas` and using `.describe()` is a good start, summarizing each feature.
+Importing the source file into `pandas` and using `.describe()` is a good start to summarize each feature.
 Some visualization of feature distribution using `matplotlib.pyplot.hist` will also be helpful.
 As a result of this step, I expect to identify any features that need to be cleaned or removed.

 #### Data Cleaning

-After data exploration, I expect to have to clean the data.
+After data exploration, I expect to identify features that need to be cleaned.
 The required approach is mostly unknown until I explore the data, but as an example, I would fill in or remove any missing values.
-With data imported as a dataframe in `pandas`, either of these could be achieved with `.fillna` or `.dropna` methods.
+With data imported as a dataframe in `pandas`, methods such as `.fillna` or `.dropna` will be useful.

 #### Feature Engineering

+In addition to the cleaned features, I expect additional engineered features will be valuable.
+For instance, genre_id is useful information, but clearly distinguishing each genre with individual IDs misses the intuition that certain genres are much more similar to each other than others.
 I anticipate an unsupervised learning method such as k-means clustering will be helpful to categorize similar genres into a new feature: genre_group, which will have less unique entries compared to genre_id and should  lead to better predictions.

-scikitlearn PCA

-Maybe month from date - extract YYYYMMDD
+The library `sklearn.decomposition` includes a `PCA` library.
+I will explore a range of `n_components` to identify intuitive groupings.

 #### Feature Selection